 SELECTION OF INVESTMENT MANAGERS

 The reputation and credibility of our firm is dependent on being highly selective of the firms we represent.
-As a result we represent less than three percent of managers we do due diligence on.
-We use an institutional process in selecting managers including the following steps:
+As a result, we represent less than three percent of managers we do due diligence on.
+We use an institutional process in selecting managers which includes the following steps:

 1. Maintaining a reputation as a leader in third party marketing firm industry

-In a highly competitive marketplace, this helps to differentiate Agecroft from peers and improves the probability that the highest quality hedge funds looking for marketing support will choose our firm.
+In a highly competitive marketplace, this helps to differentiate Agecroft from peers and improves the probability that the highest quality hedge funds and private equity funds looking for marketing support will choose our firm.
 It also affords us access to institutional quality investors who trust our reputation and process and see us as an additional screen for their process.

 2. Sourcing managers

-Because of our strong brand in the market place we have a constant flow of hedge funds contacting us to represent them.
+Because of our strong brand in the market place we have a constant flow of fund managers contacting us to represent them.
 We don’t take this lightly, we try to get back with each one and provide constructive criticism even if they are not a short-term fit.

 We review many of the leading industry publications and attend industry conferences with a look out for high quality managers.

-The hedge fund market place is inefficient due to the lack of reliable information on managers.
-All hedge fund databases are missing a significant number of hedge funds.
+The alternative investment market place is inefficient due to the lack of reliable information on managers.
+All databases are missing a significant number of funds.
 As a result we continually review multiple databases for potential managers and discuss candidates internally to determine if further due diligence is warranted.

 3. Quantitative screening of managers

-We use quantitative screens to narrow the universe of hedge funds in order to prioritize further research efforts.
+We use quantitative screens to narrow the universe of managers in order to prioritize further research efforts.
 Some of the factors we typically focus on include:

 a.
 Assets under management of at least $75 million in strategy.